demarcusw/reddit-cleaner/README.md

 ## Description

-I created this to automatically maintain good data hygeine w/r/t to my reddit account(s).
+A tool I use to automatically maintain good data hygeine w/r/t to my reddit account(s).
 Feel free to use it and customize it.
 I suggest running on a cronjob in the background.

 ## Usage